Minor Deepening Minor: Biomedical research in practice

 The student should take into account that:

 This minor is a ‘deepening minor’ and will therefore only be accessible to medical students that are interested in biomedical research from Erasmus MC or LUMC, EUC students that follow the life science track or Bachelor students Nanobiology and Clinical Technology.
-A good command of the English language will be necessary for successful completion of this minor.
 This minor is strongly advised when you would like to enter the MSc Molecular Medicine, and provides very relevant background for MSc Infection and Immunity and MSc Neuroscience.

 After following this minor students are able to: